luslab/oz-bulk-rnaseq/H. Differential Expression.md

 ![enter image description here](https://lh3.googleusercontent.com/LVvCl3GXhNzUx5lyTrHsr0z_ZmI0nb51TBiY1-53VifMuYW8HR9-X54sfLwoH5gFyqahHOm8_QaWhg "Comparison of DGE programs")

 # Rapid Approach: Kallisto > Sleuth
-Kallisto qunatifies transcript abundances.
+Kallisto quantifies transcript abundances.
 It pseudoaligns reads against a transcriptome (not genome).
 Strictly you should quantify reads that originate from transcripts (rather than genes as a whole).
 Simple count-based approaches underperform when determining transcript level counts as they disregard reads that overlap with more than one gene.
 If the genomic feature becomes a transcript rather than a gene it keeps many reads that would have been discarded.

 Ignore exactly where within a transcript a read originates from.
 Instead **focus on which transcript the read represents**.
 This approach does not generate a BAM file (alignment file) but instead produce a measure of how many reads indicate the presence of each transcript.